 We use leverage to finance the purchase of our investment portfolio.
 Our leverage has primarily been in the form of repurchase agreements, revolving facilities, and securitized debt.
 Repurchase agreements involve the sale and a simultaneous agreement to repurchase the transferred assets or similar assets at a future date and typically have a term of 30 to 90 days.
 The amount borrowed generally is equal to the fair value of the assets pledged less an agreed-upon discount, referred to as a "haircut."
 The size of the haircut reflects the perceived risk associated with the pledged asset.
 Haircuts may change as our financing arrangements mature or roll and are sensitive to governmental regulations.
 Interest rates on borrowings are fixed based on prevailing rates corresponding to the terms of the borrowings, and interest is paid at the termination of the borrowing at which time we may enter into a new borrowing arrangement at prevailing market rates with the same counterparty or repay that counterparty and negotiate financing with a different counterparty.
 We have also used revolving facilities, which are typically longer term in nature than repurchase agreements, to finance loans.
-Interest rates on these facilities are based on prevailing rates corresponding to the terms of the one prevailing rates corresponding to the terms of the one asset on the set on the revolving facilities, which we refer to as our financing arrangements and revolving facilities, which we refer to as our financing arrangements, are generally mark-to-market with respect to margin calls and recourse to us.
-We had outstanding financing arrangements with six and five counterparties as of June 30, 2022 and December 31, 2021, respectively.
+Interest rates on these facilities are based on prevailing rates corresponding to use revolving facilities, which we refer to as our financing arrangements, are generally mark-to-market with respect to margin calls and recourse to us.
+We had outstanding financing arrangements with six and five counterparties as of September 30, 2022 and December 31, 2021, respectively.

 Our financing arrangements generally include customary representations, warranties, and covenants, but may also contain more restrictive supplemental terms and conditions.
 Although specific to each financing arrangement, typical supplemental terms include requirements of minimum equity and liquidity, leverage ratios, and performance triggers.
 In addition, some of the financing arrangements contain cross default features, whereby default under an agreement with one lender simultaneously causes default under agreements with other lenders.
 To the extent that we fail to comply with the covenants contained in these financing arrangements or is otherwise found to be in default under the terms of such agreements, the counterparty has the right to accelerate amounts due under the associated agreement.
-As of June 30, 2022, we are in compliance with all of our financial covenants.
+As of September 30, 2022, we are in compliance with all of our financial covenants.